Skip to content

 1LANDINGValue prop + ephemeralnotice.
 No login.2INTAKEAge range + concernpills. ~10 seconds.3CONSENT + UPLOADUpload locked untilconsent checked.
 Gateenforced in UI +server.4AI ANALYSISVision model reads thephoto.
 Photo clearedon advance.5RESULTS -> BOOKINGRecommendations +Zenoti redirect(?src=ai-tool).EPHEMERAL: NO DATABASE, NO PHOTO STORAGE

-Five steps, no login, nothing persisted.
+The consultation flow: no login, nothing persisted.
 The consent gate is enforced in the UI and again server-side; the photo is cleared the moment the user advances.

 What changed